AnaLuisaCarvalho/estagio_lomac_sim/README.md

 - ``git push origin <name of your branch>``

 This way even if you accidentally delete some file you will have a copy on the web!

+## Output of the code

+At the moment (July 2020, before internships started) the code creates a ROOT output file.
+This file contains a TTree with the following branches:

+- Edep: total energy deposited in the scintillator tile
+- HitX/Y/Z: position in X/Y/Z in the tile where the incident (primary) particle hit
+- NScintPhotons: number of scintillation photons produced in the tile
+- TileHitsEdep: vector quantity with the energy of each of the scintillation photons
+- NWLSPhotons: number of wavelength shifiting photons produced in the fiber
+- FiberHitsEdep: vector quantity with the energy of each of the wave length shfiting photons produced in the fiber
+- NPMTPhotons: number of photons hitting the photomultiplier